 Def Leppard: Rock of Ages: The Definitive Collection

-Rock of Ages: The Definitive Collection builds on most of Vault’s tracklisting of hits (including “When Love And Hate Collide”), but also includes a mix of newer songs (up through the band’s 2002 original studio album X, and the bonus track “No Matter What”).
-There are also multiple older songs, going back to Def Leppard’s first album On Through The Night.
+Rock of Ages: The Definitive Collection builds on most of Vault’s tracklisting of hits (including “When Love And Hate Collide”), but also includes a mix of newer songs (up through the band’s 2002 original studio album X, plus the bonus track “No Matter What”).
+Older songs are also included, going all the way back to Def Leppard’s first album On Through The Night.

 If you have the band’s Pyromania and Hysteria albums and not much else, but would like a mix of Def Leppard songs before AND after those two huge releases, you cannot go wrong with the Rock of Ages: The Definitive Collection release.

-Now if you most prefer Def Leppard performing songs from their favorite bands or simply want their great cover version of the Badfinger song “No Matter What,” your best option is to purchase their album Yeah! or “No Matter What” instead of any of the greatest hit compilations:
+Side note: If you’re most interested in Def Leppard’s excellent version of the Badfinger song “No Matter What,” your best option is to purchase the individual track or their covers album Yeah!, instead of any of the greatest hit compilations:

 Def Leppard: The Story So Far: The Best Of

-The Story So Far also builds on Vault’s foundation of hits, but goes in a different direction than Rock of Ages: The Definitive Collection; it focuses on Def Leppard’s more recent releases — all the way up to their 2015 self-titled album.
+The Story So Far also builds on Vault’s foundation of hits, but goes in a different direction than Rock of Ages: The Definitive Collection; it focuses on Def Leppard’s more recent releases — all the way up to the band’s 2015 self-titled Def Leppard album.

-Even though The Story So Far is available in standard and deluxe versions, neither one includes any songs from the band’s first album.
+Even though The Story So Far is available in standard and deluxe versions, neither one includes any songs from the band’s first album, On Through The Night.

-If your Def Leppard preference is geared towards the band’s later recordings (and you don’t already own the more recent albums), The Story So Far should satisfy.
+If your Def Leppard preference is geared towards the band’s later recordings (and you don’t already own the more recent albums), The Story So Far should more than satisfy.

 The Story So Far Bonus Tracks

-Def Leppard has a very deep catalog of great songs, and though they have an extraordinary collection of greatest hits, the definition of “greatest hits” depends on the fan, and which era of the band is preferred.
+Def Leppard has a very deep catalog of songs which includes an extraordinary collection of hits, but the term “greatest hits” ultimately depends on you, the listener.